 Uh yeah!
-Want some hammocks that float in the water- Laguna do Paradiso is the place to be.
+Want some hammocks that float in the water- Laguna do Paradiso in Jericoacoara is the place to be.
 After walking through a restaurant that is way too expensive and serves Caipirinha without ice and fried cold fish (eww…. ) you walk down a short hill towards some tables with umbrellas that are made out of bamboo.
 You face the light blue water of the lagoon.
 Go grab a hammock and pass out in the water!

 I have to admit that I have seen lagoons that were way clearer, but you can’t expect too much clearness from water above sand.

 If you forgot to bring your sunglasses and are still blinded by the sand in your eyes from the buggy tour, you don’t have to worry for a long time, as the street -or let’s say- sand vendors are on their way to rescue you!
 You can get some proper Ray Bens for about 100 REAL, haha.
 With an unbearable sound they scratch the glasses in front of you, so you can see that nothing will ever harm your new Ray Ben.
 Sand, nails … no chance! those new sunglasses are made out of magic.

 Another nice lagoon to visit is the Laguna Azul.
 And this is the first lie.
 It’s actually not really blue, but, yeah, we are in the middle of sand dunes and we will not expect too much.
 Anyways, this lagoon is a bit smaller than Laguna Do Paradiso, but not less beautiful.
 Maybe it was the Caipirinha we had before, but I had much more fun here than I had in Laguna Paradiso.